SalesLoft/data-analyst-exercise/README.md

-# SalesLoft Data Analyst Exercise
+# SalesLoft Analyst Exercise

-Welcome to the SalesLoft Data Analyst offline exercise.
-This is a chance for you to show us your grasp of crucial skills which play a key role in the day-to-day of a Data Analyst at SalesLoft.
+Welcome to the SalesLoft Analyst offline exercise.
+This is a chance for you to show us your grasp of crucial skills which play a key role in the day-to-day of a Analyst at SalesLoft.
 If you feel that there are any questions that are unclear, please let us know.

 The exercise consists of three parts.